DanielIsaev/revelio/README.md

 python3 revelio.py example.org
 ```

-After about 5 min it should be done, the more cores you have the better though.
+After about 5 min it should be done, the more CPU cores you have the better though.

 ## Contributing